fgeorgatos/fgeorgatos/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on the Big Bang project - or, anyway, a small part of it
+- 🔭 I’m currently working on the Big Bang project - or, anyway, some small part of it
-- 👯 I’m looking to collaborate on scientific computing projects
+- 👯 I’m interested in collaborations over technical and scientific computing projects
 - 🤔 I’m looking for help with bit wrangling - I am also giving that kind of help
-- 💬 Ask me about HPC and large scale platforms
+- 💬 Ask me about large scale platforms, HPC, emdedded systems and in between
-- 🌱 I’m currently learning esoteric languages
+- 🌱 I’m currently learning minimalistic languages in my free time
-- 📫 How to reach me: linkedin
+- 📫 How to reach me: linkedin for professional communications
-- 😄 Pronouns: Eur Ing / Drs - who cares about the other pronouns
+- 😄 Pronouns: Eur Ing / Drs
-- ⚡ Fun fact: sailing is what remains when land moves get tricky
+- ⚡ Fun fact: sailing is the way to go

 <h3 align="left">What I do</h3>
 <p align="left">